Facebook Ads 8 min read

 The Single Biggest Mistake in Facebook Ad Copy

-Count the number of times your current ad copy says "we", "our", or your company name.
+Take your current best-performing Facebook ad right now.
+Count the number of times the copy says "we", "our", or your company name.
 Now count how many times it says "you" or "your."
-If the first number is higher - your copy is talking to itself, not your customer.

 Great Facebook ad copy is a conversation with one specific person about their problem, their desires, and their outcome.
 The business is just the vehicle that gets them there.
+The moment you shift from talking about yourself to talking about them, your CTR improves.
+Your conversion rate improves.
+Your ROAS improves.

-Facebook Ad Copy Checklist
+The Facebook Ad Copy Conversion Checklist

 • Does my hook stop a scroll in 0.3 seconds?